How well do you know the presidents? Answer these 10 questions about the presidents' legacies to make your Commander-in-Chief proud.

 Completed in 1884, the Washington Monument stands at 555-feet tall and is made from granite, marble, and bluestone gneiss.

-#4.
-Who was the only U.S. President to win the Nobel Peace Prize after his presidency had ended?
+#5.
+Who was the first U.S. President to win the Nobel Peace Prize?

 Operated by the National Archives and Records Administration in Hyde Park, NY, the Franklin D. Roosevelt Presidential Library and Museum was dedicated on June 30, 1941.